learnery/learnery-webdev/app/views/learnery/pages/about.html.md

 Look at the URL of this site:
 http://learnery-staging-webdev.herokuapp.com/
-is it the official demo site of the learnery-webdev (this app) using the learnery-engine.
+is the official demo site of
+learnery-webdev (this app) using the learnery-engine.

 Do you see a differnt URL?
 Then this is some